UiL-OTS-labs/ZEP-detection-task-xin-li/README.markdown

 * [Extracting Experiment Results](https://www.beexy.nl/zep/wiki/doku.php?id=experiment:results)

 ## Pseudorandomisation
+For word_leaning:
+* Two similar images are not allowed; even if it loops.
+*
-For
+For detection_practice:
-* No more than three of the same type in following properties in sequence (filler/target)
+* No more than two of the same expected answer trials in sequence *
+For detection_test:
+* No two of the same target audio files in sequence.

 ## Particpant fields
 * Left or right-handedness (this will swap the buttons)